 by Lisa McGrimmon

-If you want to teach crafts, once you've thought through all of the considerations and decided on the type of project you want to teach, your next step is to structure your lesson.
-You'll need to take a skill that you probably do automatically and think it through carefully to break it down into small, manageable, teachable steps.
+Once you've thought through all of the considerations and decided on the type of project you want to teach, your next step is to structure your lesson.

 I earn a commission for purchases made through links on this page.